donbright/go-hello-static-world/README.md

 search on it and then you will be able to properly copy/paste those values.
 Or fork/submit a patch to make this easier somehow.

-After this you can type 'go build hello' or 'go install hello'
+After this you can type 'go build hello' or 'go install hello' and it should build and link the 'bin/hello' file again.

+However if the bridge code and/or the C code changes, you will need to possibly rerun make and/or cmake to regenerate the C library file (.lib or .a) and also regenerate the bridge.go glue code.

-## Static glue of bridge.go.in and bridge.go
+## On the static glue of bridge.go.in and bridge.go

 The magic static glue of the bridge file works as follows: